pknepps/xkcd-data-analysis/slides.md

 # Background

 XKCD refers to itself as "A web-comic of romance, sarcasm, math, and language", taking its roots in nerdy humor typically about technology, math, physics and science.
 XKCD is popular in the world covered by those topics.
-The comic i posted regularly on every Monday, Wednesday, and Saturday.
+The comic is posted regularly on every Monday, Wednesday, and Friday.

 ![bg right:40% 95%](https://imgs.xkcd.com/comics/machine_learning.png)